 It is recommended to have at least 6 bras in your regular rotation.
 This will help your bras last longer, and give you a break from washing them everyday.
 As far as what styles you should have, here are some helpful tips:

 - Skin Toned T Shirt Bra - A T Shirt Bra is a moulded style bra with smooth cups.
-They are invisibe under pretty much everything, and are a comfortable basic that is probably most women's everyday bra.
-Most women opt for white as their basic, but when wearing lighter colours you will see the white bra contrasting against your skin.
-Beige or (your) skin toned colour on the other hand is closer to your natural colouring and is less likely to show.
-(Nifty trick; red doesn't show up under white, so bust out those red bras ladies.
+They are invisible under pretty much everything, and are a comfortable basic that is probably most women's everyday bra.
+Some women opt for white as their basic, but when wearing lighter colours you will see the white bra contrasting against your skin.
+Beige or a hue closer to (your) skin tone is less likely to show through.
+(Nifty trick; true or blue toned red doesn't show up under white, so bust out those red bras ladies.
 For darker skin tones, purples tend to blend well too.)

 - Cut & Sew Bra - This style is a fabric cup, with seams for strength and support.
 Normally consisting of 3 parts to the cup, but can also have 2-5 parts, this style is one of the most supportive.
-Because the cup is more structured, it can conform to your shape easily, while still giving you a lot of lift.
+Because the cup is more structured, it can conform to your shape easily, while providing excellent lift.
 Cut & Sew bras are available in almost every style, from full cup to demi to balconette and more.

 - Plunge Bra - A Plunge style is great not only for sexy dresses, but also for V neck sweaters and tops.
-They can be full cup or demi cup coverage, but if you are heavy busted you may find there isn't enough coverage/support to be worn everyday.
+They can be fuller cup or demi cup coverage, but depending on your shape, you may find there isn't enough coverage/support to be worn everyday.

 - Seamless Bra - A seamless bra is a fabric cup with no seam structure.
 Often they utilize a stretch fabric and contouring which makes for an easy fit.
-This style is good for mature breasts, that have been through breast feeding or have aged and lost some density.
+This style is good for breast tissue that has lost some density, or is you are wanting a seamless style without the heavy foam.

 - Convertible Bra - Styles are nearly endless with a Convertible Bra.
 Cross straps, one strap, no straps, halter strap, asymmetrical strap; this style is a chameleon and works with everything in your closet.

 - Show Stopper Bra - It's important to have an amazing Show Stopper Bra in your drawer at all times.
-I argue with my boyfriend all the time about lingerie being empowering for the woman to wear, and not just eye candy for her partner.
 The confidence you gain from wearing an amazing bra set is unmatched, even when no one else sees it.
 It's sexy and beautiful and just for you.
+As Dita Von Teese says, "Lingerie is not about seducing men.
+It's about embracing womanhood."

 How to Put on Your Bra